tsenapathi/ord-schema/webform/readme.md

 ## Usage

+To run the form, navigate to (TODO insert the link).
+This uses uWSGI and Django for deployment.

-To run the form, install Docker.
+To run locally, install Docker.
 Then, run `sudo docker-compose up` from within the `docker` folder, and navigate to <http://localhost:8000/editor/clone>.

 ## Goals